Most Philadelphians haven’t been to the Liberty Bell since a middle school field trip–basically a requirement if you’re living in Pennsylvania.

 6) Reach New Heights

 Just outside the city is Linvilla Orchards, a 300-acre family farm.
-You can shop in their farmer’s market or pick your own fruit in their orchard.
+Enjoy a leisurely day trip shopping in their farmer’s market or pick your own fruit in their orchard.
 The farm hosts festivals and events throughout the year, but the pickings are best in the fall.

 8) Tour a Brewery